 One of the most important tips for dealing with an online-based counselor online is to ensure that they are fully licensed to do so.
 Most states require at least a bachelor’s degree for practicing therapists; in some cases, licenses are even required for those who are working solely online.
 Therefore, it is important that you make sure that the professional you choose has met all of the state-specific requirements and that he or she is actually licensed to practice in your state.
 You should also inquire as to whether any of his or her clients have had their online counseling sessions covered by insurance.

 Second, you need to make sure that the professional counselor you choose has a practicum in a related field.
 Not all counselors have backgrounds in the same areas.
 If you want a more comprehensive experience, you may want to consider choosing a therapist with a practicum in the area of your interest.
 For instance, if you are interested in learning how to deal with a child, you would want to find a child counselor who has experience in that specific area.
 It can help you learn more about your specific situation and give you a more accurate and thorough examination of what is going on with your child.

 Your third consideration involves your expectations for your online therapy session.
 Some counselors are open to certain types of mental health treatments, while others may not want to deal with any type of counseling at all.
 Therefore, you should ask the professional counselor you are considering which methods he or she prefers.
-There are many different types of mental health and counseling, including religious-based, traditional, gay and lesbian, anti-snoring, and drug and alcohol therapies.
+There are many different types of mental health and counseling, including religious-based, traditional, LGBTQ+ , anti-snoring, and drug and alcohol therapies.
 You should find a therapist who can meet your needs.

 Fourth, when you are seeking a counselor for your anxiety problems, you should consider how comfortable you are with online therapy.
 If you are uncomfortable with using the computer, then another option would be to contact a therapist in person.
 Make sure he or she is well-suited to working with people in this manner.